Sicily Bike Tour

 Sicily Bike Tour itinerary

 Independent arrival in Catania, which is easily reached by air from Italian and other European hubs.
+We stay the night at the elegant Katana Palace Hotel, a short walk to the bustling old town.
 You are free to dine where you like tonight as some people may arrive late or want to retire early.
 Hotel included.

 We have a morning shuttle to Siracusa this morning for a guided visit of this beautiful historical city.
 Founded in 734 BC by Greek colonists from Corinth, the city of “Syrakousai” soon grew to become one of the most important cities in the western Mediterranean, rivalling Athens itself in power and population by the middle of the 5th century BC.
 Visit the vibrant morning market, where locals flock to buy fresh fish, produce, flowers, and much more.
 We break for lunch and then have an afternoon walking tour of old Ortigia, whose winding streets reveal centuries of villas, churches, battlements and fountains.
 If we have time we can also visit the Greek theater, one of the largest ever built.
 Enjoy dinner together tonight in the heart of the old town.
-Overnight Ortigia.
+Our hotel is in the beautifully restored Hotel Gutkowski, in the heart of the old town.
+Overnight Siracusa-Ortigia.
 Hotel, breakfast and dinner included.

 Transfer ride along the coast via Avola (55 kms)